 - Butter a 9 x 13 pan and line with parchment paper.
 Make sure there is overhang on at least two sides so that you can easily pull the bars out of the pan.
 Preheat the oven to 375°F (190°C).

-- Use a microplane or box grater to zest a large lemon.
+- Use a microplane or box grater to zest the lemons.
 Cut a lemon in half and squeeze both halves until you have 2 tbsp and 1 tsp of juice.
 Set aside.

 - Whisk the flour, baking powder and salt together in a medium bowl.